au-ts/cogent/doc/reference/syntax-ref.rst

 =======

 Most effects are currently (successfully) modelled via linear types.
-For allocation, Cogent does not know anything about it.
+For allocation, |cogent| does not know anything about it.
 Memory management involves the heap.
 I propose modelling the heap as an explicit linear value, just as with any other state.